- Social factors

 Dr. Gür, a graduate of the University of Pennsylvania (GSAS-PhD, 1978), received a Fulbright Scholarship (1972-77) and a grant from the DAAD (2002; 2008).
 She served at KTU (1971-2009).
 In 1989, she was promoted to a professorship.
 Currently, she teaches at Beykent University in Istanbul.
 She is an active member of CICA, WA, and the Chamber of Architects, and an intermittent member of IAPS, DRS, CIB W84, and IAHS.
 She is an honorary member of BTI (Bund Türkischer Ingenieure und Akademiker e.
 V) and SEA (The Sustainable Environment Association).
 She is the editor of Yakinmimarlik and the International Journal of Architectural Research and Development (Sydney), Mimarlık ve Yaşam (Kocaeli); and the disciplinary editor of Anadolu University and Beykent University Scientific Studies Journals.
 She also serves as a reviewer of SRE, e-Books, JADE, JAAP MEGARON, A/Z, Gazi, Uludağ, Trakya, Tasarım+Kuram.
 She is the author and co-author of 28 books and over 400 articles.
 She mentored over 100 academics.
 She is married and has two children.

 Dr. Korkmaz is currently working as an Associate Professor in Construction Management and Civil Engineering Department at Eastern Michigan University.
 Dr. Korkmaz has conducted several risk assessment projects throughout the world.
 He has an extensive research background on natural disaster and risk assessment and modeling.
 Dr. Korkmaz’s core research focuses on constructed facilities and infrastructure from concept through maintenance including disaster planning.
-He has completed various Michigan Department of Transportation projects related with design, construction and maintenance practices for existing buildings and infrastructures.
+He has completed various Michigan Department of Transportation projects related to design, construction, and maintenance practices for existing buildings and infrastructures.
 He has been conducting research on various infrastructure systems such as dams and water reservoir structures.
-Water storage, supply and delivery systems, irrigation systems, adequate structures and pipelines are in his research area.
+Water storage, supply, and delivery systems, irrigation systems, adequate structures, and pipelines are in his research area.
 In his research, he has been in charge of all facets of all of the projects including overall experiment design, designing data collection plans, design and implementation of observational data collection plans, and design and execution of surveys.
 Currently, he is working on a Transportation Research Board Project.
 In addition, he is a Co-PI in a Texas Historical Preservation project.